YasinEhsan/developer-drills/dailyPractice/README.md

 # Daily Practice
 Practice makes perfect.
-A folder to catalog my daily attempts at re-calling core algorithms such as the iterative dfs tree traversals from memory.
+A folder to catalog when I re-do interview problems or concepts.

 The four axioms of technical assessment are...
 - programming : understand semantics and demonstrated mastery of chosen language